Hyle-org/devhub-hyle/docs/developers/examples/vibe-check.md

     2. Vibe Check runs the Noir prover in-browser.
     3. The prover generates a Noir proof that the webauthn-signature is correct.
 2. **I take a selfie where I’m smiling to generate a proof of my shiny, bubbly personality.**
-    1. Vibe Check uses a machine-learning model that the Hylé team has transformed into a Cairo program.
+    1. Vibe Check uses a machine-learning model that the Hylé team has transformed into a Cairo program using [Giza](https://www.gizatech.xyz/)'s transpiler.
     2. I send my selfie to this Cairo program, which runs on a virtual machine.
     3. The machine-learning model checks that I am smiling.
-    4. If I am smiling, the model generates a Cairo-proof.
+    4. If I am smiling, the Cairo-prover generates a proof.
 3. **Vibe Check gives me a SmileToken.**
     1. Vibe Check locally updates the state of the SmileToken.
     2. Vibe Check generates a Cairo proof that the state transition was done correctly.